Shushree-Data-analyst/glowcart-beauty-sales-profitability-analysis/README.md

 ### Step 6 — A/B Testing (Statistical Validation)

-To move beyond descriptive trends, an independent-samples **Welch's t-test** was run in Python using `scipy.stats` to statistically validate whether discount level causes a real difference in revenue, margin, and volume outcomes.
+To move beyond descriptive trends, an independent-samples Welch's t-test was run in Python using `scipy.stats` to statistically validate whether discount level causes a real difference in revenue, margin, and volume outcomes.
+Effect size (Cohen's d) was then calculated for each metric to measure the practical magnitude of each difference, not just its statistical significance.
 Full methodology and results are documented below in [A/B Testing — Discount Impact Validation](#-ab-testing--discount-impact-validation).

 ### Step 7 — Power BI Dashboard
 Built an interactive dashboard (`GlowCart Beauty Sales Analysis.pbix`) covering all dimensions with drill-down capability across region, channel, product, and rep.